 Cantor Eric Schulmiller firstname.lastname@example.org

 Cantor Eric is passionate about social justice, creating meaning through music, and helping learners of all ages connect to their Judaism through imagination, a sense of commitment to community, and the desire to make new friends and lifelong memories!
-Eric has served as cantor at RSNS since 1999, and also runs the synagogue teen program, including the youth group, Kesher Hadash, and the program for teenage boys, "Bro's Hodesh."
+An avid Star Wars fan, Eric is a disciple of both Yoda and Rabbi Eleazar.

-Cantor Eric is a regular contributor to the Jewish Daily Forward, where he writes about the intersection of Jews and pop culture, on topics ranging from Star Wars to sports to music.
-Eric earned his bachelor of music degree in Jazz Piano from the University of Miami in 1994, and has played with his own jazz group at NYC jazz clubs such as the renowned Knitting Factory.
-A member of the American Conference of Cantors, Eric was ordained in 1999 with a masters degree in Sacred Music from the Debbie Friedman School of Sacred Music at Hebrew Union College, Jewish Institute of Religion.
+Cantor Eric is a regular contributor to the Jewish Daily Forward, where he writes about the intersection of Judaism and pop culture.
+He has also written for The New York Times, The Atlantic, Slate, and humor pieces for The New Yorker.
+Eric earned his bachelor's of music in Jazz Piano from the University of Miami and has played with his own jazz group at NYC jazz clubs such as the renowned Knitting Factory.
+A member of the American Conference of Cantors, Eric was ordained in 1999 with a master's degree in Sacred Music from the Debbie Friedman School of Sacred Music at Hebrew Union College, Jewish Institute of Religion.
 His commissioned musical settings of liturgical music have been performed at synagogues throughout New York including Temple Emanuel and Temple Rodef Sholom of Manhattan.

 Read more from Cantor Eric in the Cantor's Corner.

 "Thou shalt love thy neighbor as thyself." —Bible, Leviticus 19:18

 Liza Wilson has long-term ties to the community.
 Through the years, she has spent countless hours at Gan Shalom and has gotten to know the RSNS community and its customs.